 What are the possible benefits and risks of participating?

-We expect intensified antithrombotic care in the intervention group to lead to improved outcomes.
-As the study is not concerned with drug effectivness and the patients continue their assigned treatment, we do not expect participation to entail any additional risks.
+Intensified antithrombotic care in the intervention group may lead to improved outcomes.
+As the study is not concerned with drug effectiveness and the patients continue their assigned treatment, additional risks are not expected.

 Where is the study run from?

 The study will be run by the Institute of General Practice and involve 46 practices in Germany

 When is the study starting and how long is it expected to run for?